heathermiller/dist-prog-book/chapter/8/big-data.md

 GROUP BY category HAVING COUNT(*) > 106
 ```

-And Pig Latin provides an alternative to carry out the same operations in the way programmers prefer:
+And Pig Latin provides an alternative to carry out the same operations in the way programmers can reason more easily:

 ```
 good_urls = FILTER urls BY pagerank > 0.2;